 3. Workers can easily roll over their employer-sponsored 401(k) assets into an IRA upon leaving a job.
 Job changers who cash out their 401(k) may have to pay taxes on their assets, and possibly a penalty tax for early withdrawal.
 But these taxes and penalties can be avoided by rolling over 401(k) assets into an IRA, which is not tied to an employer and allows the individual to keep saving for retirement.

 Today, Americans are increasingly using IRAs to grow and maintain their savings for retirement.
 As of 2015, more than 40 million U.S. households reported that they owned IRAs, according to “The Role of IRAs in U.S. Households’ Saving for Retirement, 2015.”
 Other research from ICI shows that Americans have $7.3 trillion invested in these accounts.

 But IRAs are only one piece of our multilayered retirement-savings system.
 When IRA assets are combined with all other assets earmarked for retirement, Americans have set aside $23.5 trillion.
 The various pieces of the entire system—including IRAs, employer-provided defined benefit and defined contribution plans, personal savings, and Social Security—are working well for millions of workers.
 In fact, successive generations of near-retirees have reached retirement with higher wealth than the previous generation.

 To learn more about IRAs and the strength of America’s retirement system, visit www.ici.org/retirement.

-Sarah Holden is senior director for retirement and investor research at ICI.
+Sarah Holden is ICI senior director of retirement and investor research.